 - APRIL 10, 2019 -

-Karen Michelle Boutique found a positive way to ring in the spring last Sunday with a “Love Your Body” event at the Luxe Hotel on Sunset.
+Karen Michelle Boutique found a positive way to ring in the spring last Sunday with a “LYB” event at the Luxe Hotel on Sunset.

 The event brought women and girls of all ages to walk the red carpet, ob- serve two runway shows featuring looks from over 20 designers, and partake in shopping from more than 50 vendors, followed by a delicious dessert reception.
 Karen Michelle’s event sent social media into a frenzy with hundreds of attendees hashtagging the event throughout the afternoon.